gyrogami logo

 Lobbyists in every industry related to vehicle travel would scream bloody murder.

-Called the Masshole Driving Law, it naturally has no chance.
+Called the Masshole Driving Law, it naturally has no chance of passing.
 Too much money at risk.
-Insurance companies (and car manufacturers if it was nation- or world-wide) would lose out.
+Insurance companies, car manufacturers, repair shops would lose out.
 Lobbyists in every industry related to vehicle travel would scream bloody murder.
 Big oil would crucify anyone who threatened their eco-cide trade.

 Any fool knows people can't be made responsible.
 This law only holds people accountable.
 The small minority of courteous, considerate, and competent drivers would fear little.
 Roughly 80% of drivers, however, would be kicked off the road immediately and permanently.
 I doubt they'd take it without a revolt or two.

-How much would this cost you in a given day?
-Maybe start driving like it does, no?
-Drive with as much respect as the carbon footprint of your vehicle.
-Electric vehicles might not cause as much ongoing harm as petroleum but they still have a higher carbon footprint until they get older.
-Don't celebrate yet or act snooty.
+How much would your poor driving habits cost you in a given day?
+Maybe start driving like it matters, no?
+Drive with more respect than the carbon footprint of your vehicle.

 About that road trip...there was bargain sterling silver everywhere and a new wholesale client.
 Saw some dolphins, wild horses, a bear, snakes, turtles, lizards, a muskrat, deer, foreigners (how'd that make the list?).
 Miles of deserted beaches greeted us.
 The tolls were ridiculous, the stress was high at times, but travel never comes without a price.